kiinse/DarkWaterAPI/README.md

 ## Download

 The latest version can be downloaded on the <a href="https://github.com/kiinse/DarkWaterAPI/releases">releases page.</a><br>

 ## Installation

-In order for DarkWaterAPI to work, it must be placed in the **plugins folder**.
+In order for DarkWaterAPI to work, it must be placed in the **plugins' folder**.

 ### Maven